Praxis Core Tests

-You can register for one, two, or all three sections of the Praxis Core exam.
-Individually, the reading, writing, and mathematics sections cost $90.
+You can register for one, two, or all three Praxis Core tests.
+Individually, the Reading, Writing, and Mathematics tests cost $90.
 If you register to take all three sections at one time, you can do so for $150.

-The Educational Testing Service (ETS) has made the Praxis Core exam available year-round at Prometric Testing Centers.
+The Educational Testing Service (ETS) has made the Praxis Core exams available year-round at Prometric Testing Centers.
 Some Prometric Testing Centers are situated in Sylvan Learning Centers, and in many colleges and universities.
-The Prometric Testing Centers are available in the U.S., Canada, and Puerto Rico.
-To find a Prometric Testing Center near you, visit the ETS Test Centers search page.
+The Prometric Testing Centers are available in the US, Canada, and Puerto Rico.

 - You must sign in before the test and sign out after the test.

 - Bring valid identification with you that has your photograph, signature, and your full name.